geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 ##### **Nimlgen** [[00:25:49](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1549)]
 Yeah.
-Yeah, but it's currently ..
+Yeah, but it's currently.
 I just reset the USB connection right now.
-And still, basically, I need to ..
+And still, basically, I need to.
 Yeah.
 I need to find a better way from the GPU to acknowledge the NVMe commands.
-And actually they...
-I figured out that they use like two...
+And actually they..
+I figured out that they use like two..
 Yeah, they actually have like two values in their controller, which is like wire to the doorbell.
-So they actually like not access...
+So they actually like not access..
 They use like this as fast path to access the doorbell.
 So these registers points to the specific address which is expected and we need to have.
 So yeah, I still can get this work on the GPU, but I think it's pretty close.
 And I think once this works, I think I can acknowledge the request from the GPU.
-But yeah, currently it works, but it's just not the...
+But yeah, currently it works, but it's just not the..

 ##### **Geohot** [[00:27:08](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1628)]
 So what do you mean, acknowledge it from the GPU?